SleepyFanjo/clangular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.

+For this projet, you will need node for NPM : https://www.npmjs.com/get-npm

 ## Development server

+Once you got npm, you can install angular globaly by running `npm install -g @angular/cli` or localy by running `npm install @angular/cli`

+After, you can clone the projet using `git clone`.

-Run `ng serve` for a dev server.
+Then, you just have to run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding